mkiesinski/earworm/README.md

 #### Using GitHub Pages

 You can benefit from using [GitHub Pages](https://guides.github.com/features/pages/) as a host by [forking](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo) this project.

 However, once you fork this project you will need to [enable GitHub pages](https://docs.github.com/en/github/working-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site) for the `gh-pages` branch.

-There is built-in GitHub actions that will build and deploy the application to the `gh-pages` branch.
+There is also a [GitHub actions workflow](./actions) that will need to be enabled to build and deploy the application to the `gh-pages` branch.

 Once built you can navigate to the GitHub Pages (currently on the right-hand pane under "Environments").